They found dream homes through D.C.'s first-time homeowners program. Now they have to evacuate.

 “I was there less than six months when I and a group of [residents] knew there was something wrong with this building already,” said Ty’on Jones, a homeowner and secretary of the condominium association.

-Stanton View Developments did not respond to a request for comment.
+Stanton View Development did not respond to a request for comment.

 Desperate for answers, some residents turned to the D.C.
 Department of Consumer and Regulatory Affairs.
-When DCRA sent an inspector out to the home of LaDonna May in 2018, the investigator described her unit as “uninhabitable,” said her sister and lawyer LaRuby May, who filed a suit on behalf of nine residents this year.
-If she were a tenant, the inspector went on, DCRA would force her landlord to put her into emergency housing while the unit was repaired.
+When the DCRA sent an inspector to the home of LaDonna May in 2018, the investigator described her unit as “uninhabitable,” said her sister and lawyer LaRuby May, who filed a suit on behalf of nine residents this year.
+If she were a tenant, the inspector went on, the DCRA would force her landlord to put her into emergency housing while the unit was repaired.

-But she owned the place, so DCRA fined her sister, May said.
+But she owned the place, so the DCRA fined her sister, LaRuby May said.
 The fines — more than $6,000 in penalties — were dismissed in 2019 after the two fought them in court.

 Residents continued to forward concerns to the condominium association, which was made up of homeowners who had never sat on a similar body before and didn’t have the funds to address the root problems.
 To make a claim against the building’s warranty bond, residents said, the association would have had to get the building assessed by three separate engineers — a requirement it couldn’t afford.

-Instead, they went with one firm: The Falcon Group, which in January delivered a report that detailed a list of issues, including a structurally unsound foundation, defective exterior walls, water damage to the roof and poorly installed structures.
+Instead, they went with one firm: The Falcon Group, which in January delivered a report that detailed a list of problems, including a structurally unsound foundation, defective exterior walls, water damage to the roof and poorly installed structures.

 “The developers were able to do so many things at the property while they received government funding that wasn’t correct,” said Jones, 29, a graduate student at American University.
 “The cracks haven’t stopped, the holes are getting bigger.
 We called the engineers in because we needed to know why that was happening.
 We’re not engineers, but we knew something was very wrong.”